wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 ### Benefits and Impact

-This strategic use of IBC lowers the operational cost and complexity associated with adding new chains and enhances the Wormhole network's scalability.
+This strategic use of IBC lowers the operational cost and complexity of adding new chains and enhances the Wormhole network's scalability.
 Guardians can now support an expanded number of IBC-enabled chains without the proportional increase in resource allocation typically required.
 This adjustment allows Wormhole to maintain its commitment to security and decentralization while embracing the growth and dynamic nature of the blockchain ecosystem.

 By leveraging IBC, Wormhole significantly optimizes its infrastructure, facilitating easier scaling and reducing the operational demands on its Guardians.
 This adaptation ensures that Wormhole remains a robust and versatile bridge within the Cosmos ecosystem, capable of supporting a wide range of blockchains with enhanced efficiency and reduced overhead.